dshulyak/playground/README.md

 ## TODO
-- [ ] slow/faulty disk emulation
+- [ ] slow/faulty disk emulation ?
-    not clear if i will use it.
-- [ ] cgroups v2 for memory and cpu shares
+- [ ] cgroups v2 for memory limits and cpu shares ?
-    not clear if i will use it.
-- [ ] distribute environment.
+- [ ] distributed environment ?
-    very complicated. likely out of scope
+  i can do that with primary/agent and vxlan tunnel for network.